googlearchive/firebase-util/src/join/README.md

 <a name="configuration_options"></a>
 ## Configuration options

-The `paths` elements passed to the FirebaseJoin constructor contain a Firebase ref, a function, or a hash.
+The `paths` elements passed to the JoinedRecord constructor contain a Firebase ref, a function, or a hash.
 The hash is structured as follows:

    - **ref**: {Firebase|Function} (required!) ref to the parent path for this set of records